ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 client instance ensures that this is the same user that was sent out by validating session information and retrieves the stored pending request.
 The client instance uses the values in this to validate the hash parameter.
-The client instance then calls the continuation URI and presents the handle and interaction reference in the request body.
+The client instance then calls the continuation URI using the associated continuation access token and presents the interaction reference in the request body.
 The client instance signs the request as above.

 ~~~ http-message